kalviumcommunity/S82_Sreenija_Capstone_Rhythm/README.md

 Day 27: Prepare final project documentation and presentation slides.

-Day 28: Final project presentation and submission
+Day 28: Final project presentation and submission.

-Conclusion
+Conclusion:

 Rhythm is an innovative music streaming and karaoke platform that enhances user interaction through real-time singing, social engagement, and learning opportunities.
-By integrating a streak-based gamification system, professional singing lessons, and interactive karaoke sessions
+By integrating a streak-based gamification system, professional singing lessons, and interactive karaoke sessions.